10-5-pursuit/lab-github/questions.md

 3. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**

    \`\`\`
+Pull requests lets you tell others about the changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss the potential changes with collaborators and add other commits before your changes are merged.
    \`\`\`

 5. **Can you explain the difference between 'git' and 'GitHub'?**